Skip to main content

 Phone scripts you can use

-Before you call, write down the older adult’s county, age, ZIP code, phone number, living situation, main problem, and whether there is an urgent deadline.
+Before you call, write down the older adult’s county, borough, ZIP code, age, phone number, living situation, main problem, and any deadline.
+Use one of these short scripts.

-Script 1: NY Connects or local aging office
+Script for NY Connects or a local aging office

 “Hello.
 I am calling for an older adult in [county or borough].
-The main problems are [meals, rides, Medicare, home care, bills, caregiver stress].
-What programs should we ask about first, and is there a local assessment or intake form?”
+The main problems are [meals, rides, Medicare, home care, bills, caregiver stress, senior center access].
+What programs should we ask about first, and is there a local intake form?”

 “Hello.
 I need to ask about meals for an adult age [age].
 They live at [ZIP code].
 Can you tell me the closest meal site, whether home-delivered meals are possible, and what the wait time is?”